AraujoJordan/Kobaia/README.md

 1. Behaviour Driven Development testing
    * Kobaia is an high-level test library that create tests readable as close to what the user are doing with the app.
 So you can focus yours UI tests in a generic user interaction approach.
 2. Automatic wait for your UI
    * Kobaia wait your UI be visible in the screen.
-Animations and networks requests doesn't need wait/sleep threads workarounds.
+Animations, long processes and networks requests doesn't need wait/sleep threads workarounds.
 3. Interact with elements outside your app
-   * Close the app and open notifications tray?
-Or even the apps drawer?
-It's an easy pie with Kobaia.
+   * Close the app and open and read an push notification?
+Or maybe test share a text message to an messenger app?
+It's easy with Kobaia.

 ## 📖 Usage